 As I recommend with all decluttering project, start with the area that’s going to give you the biggest impact.
-Is it a pile of papers on your kitchen counter?
-Or maybe it’s the stack of paperwork on your desk.
-What area will make the biggest difference in terms of the relief you feel by clearing the clutter or the visual difference within your home?
+Is it a pile of paper on your kitchen counter?
+Or maybe it’s the stack of paperwork on your desk?
+What area will make the biggest difference in terms of the relief you feel by letting go of paper clutter or the visual difference within your home?

 When it comes to decluttering, you really don’t need very many supplies.
 Paper clutter really only requires: